dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 The endpoint protection profile lets you control security features on Windows 10 devices, like BitLocker and Windows Defender.

-Use the information in this article to learn how to create endpoint protection profiles.
-For information on how to configure Windows Defender Antivirus, see the Windows 10 Device Restrictions topic: https://docs.microsoft.com/en-us/intune/device-restrictions-windows-10#windows-defender-antivirus.
+Use the information in this article to create endpoint protection profiles.
+To configure Windows Defender Antivirus, see [Windows 10 Device Restrictions](https://docs.microsoft.com/en-us/intune/device-restrictions-windows-10#windows-defender-antivirus).

 > [!Note]
 > These settings are not supported on the Home and Professional editions of Windows 10.